Brachial Plexus Injury Lawyers

 - Your baby’s injury led to damages, which could include physical pain, medical bills and more.

 The skilled attorneys at Janet, Janet & Suggs have the resources and legal expertise you need to have the best chance to prove malpractice occurred.
-Giles H. Manley, a partner at JJS, has more than 20 years of experience as a board-certified obstetrician and has a wealth of knowledge in all areas of obstetrics.
+Dr. Giles Manley, a partner at JJS, has more than 20 years of experience as a board-certified obstetrician and has a wealth of knowledge in all areas of obstetrics.

 With our accomplished team on your side, you can trust that we will work tirelessly to help you get the compensation you deserve.